-Food Handling - Students need to show consistent evidence in practical lessons and confidently identify poor food safety and hygiene in the case studies that are used for assessment Individual food plans - Planning and justifying a weeks' worth of meals that reflect the NZ Nutritional Guidelines for a teenager is the key task.
-The fun part of this is making three main meals.
-Photographic evidence and written analysis will secure the credits.
+Food Handling - Students need to show consistent evidence in practical lessons and confidently identify poor food safety and hygiene in the case studies that are used for assessment Individual food plans - Planning and justifying meal plans that reflect the NZ Nutritional Guidelines for a teenager is the key task.
+Students will design and make three main meals.
+Photographic evidence and written analysis will secure these credits.

-Cultural food practices in NZ - Exploring the origins of NZ food and culture influences is assessed.
+Cultural food practices in NZ - Exploring the origins of NZ food and cultural influences is assessed.
 Students' research, interview, visit and cook a variety of dishes that have made their way into New Zealand's cuisine.

 Reading and interpreting food labels - Applying knowledge of nutrition to interpret and compare mixed nutritional messages on packaging.
+This topic is examined externally.